Effects of dynamical friction on perturbations for evolving dark energy: Dark energy

 The halo mass function for smooth models is thus \cite{Creminelli2010}

-where it is understood that when the particular dark energy is clustering, one needs to use the appropriate matter power spectrum and linear overdensity parameter $\delta_{\rm c}$.
+where it is understood that when the particular dark energy model is clustering, one needs to use the appropriate matter power spectrum and linear overdensity parameter $\delta_{\rm c}$.
 The reason for this choice is that the ratio of the Press-Schechter functions will mitigate its shortcomings.
-We present our results in Figs.~\ref{fig:mf_wCDMc_0} and \ref{fig:mf_wCDMc_1} for dynamical and dissipative pressure models, respectively.
-We consider the ration between the clustering model with the corresponding smooth model.
+We present our results in Fig.~\ref{fig:mf_wCDMc_DE1}, where we consider the ratio between the clustering model and the corresponding smooth model.

 For dynamical friction, we notice that the dominant contribution is that of clustering.
 Whether we predict more or less objects depends on the model considered.
-If the model has a quintessence equation of state, then clustering predicts more objects, with differences ranging from subpercent level for models 1 and 5 to a couple of percent for model 3 for masses of the order $10^{13}\,M_{\odot}\,h^{-1}$.
-At higher masses differences can be more than 10\%.
-We notice that these substantial differences appear for model 3, whose equation of state is the most distant from that of the $\Lambda$CDM model.
-For phantom models, we observe a decrease in structure formation, general of a few percent and more substantial for model 6, as it is the model more different from $\Lambda$CDM.
+If the model has a quintessence equation of state, then clustering predicts more objects, with differences ranging from the subpercent level for models DE1 and DE5 to a couple of percent for model DE3 for masses of the order $10^{13}\,M_{\odot}\,h^{-1}$.
+At higher masses, the differences can be greater than 10\%.
+We notice that these substantial differences appear for model DE3, whose equation of state is the most distant from that of the $\Lambda$CDM model.
+For phantom models, we observe a decrease in structure formation, generally of a few percent and more substantial for model DE6, as it is the model more different from $\Lambda$CDM.

-Very similar results, from both a qualitative and a quantitative point of view, are obtained for dissipative pressure friction.
-Also in this case the clustering is the dominating effect and difference are maximised for models 3 and 6.
+Very similar results are obtained, from both a qualitative and a quantitative point of view, for dissipative pressure friction.
+Also in this case, clustering is the dominating effect and differences are maximized for models DE3 and DE6.
 Except for the latter, models with different values of $\Gamma$ behave very similarly to each other.

-We also notice that our results are in good qualitative agreement with the original work of \cite{Creminelli2010}.
+We also notice that our results are qualitatively in good agreement with the original work of \cite{Creminelli2010}.